 You get used to uncertainty.
 You get used to a lot of uncertainty.

 I don’t know if it’s the work that prepares me for life, or life that has prepared me for this work, but to be honest, I struggle to distinguish between the two most of the time.
 This is the life I choose, and the one I work endlessly to make possible.
 It’s incredibly difficult most of the time, full of uncertainty and uncomfortable, but that is the reward.

 It is a pleasure to spend time out there with athletes whether a race course, or a glistening dewy grass field in the rising sunlight of a late January morning, and I can’t thank you enough.
-So thank you Scott Fauble and the rest of the Northern Arizona Elite (NAZ Elite) athletes, coach Ben Rosario, and as I come down the hill from Walkup seeing a familiar frame squatting in the field with a 70-200mm pinned to his left eye, Stephen Kersh who will also be snapping some snaps.
+So thank you Scott Fauble and the rest of the Northern Arizona Elite (NAZ Elite) athletes, coach Ben Rosario, and as I come down the hill from Walkup seeing a familiar frame squatting in the field with a 70-200mm pinned to his right eye, Stephen Kersh who will also be snapping some snaps.

 This workout just turned into a major media event.
 Enjoy the photos folks.